kwruntime/core/INSTALL.md

 > node index --self-install
 ```

-* Install using package manager (any nodejs supported platform)
+* Install using package manager (any nodejs supported platform, on windows this may not work use the installer)

 ```bash
 npm install -g @kwruntime/core